 Her demise is wanted too, and she teams up with Cross, when she realises the consequences of what she has been doing.
-With Marta in tow, Cross head, Eric Byer (Edward Norton), who is the villain of the movie.
+With Marta in tow, Cross is pursued by his operations There is more than the usual head, Eric Byer (Edward Norton), who is the villain of the movie.